Building trails for the people!

 The CMBA turns 30 years old TODAY!
 On this day in 1996, the Calgary Mountain Bike Alliance Fellowship was made official.
 What began as an attempt to keep bikes on trails in Calgary's Nose Hill, flourished into trail maintenance all over the Calgary, some trails off of...

-In time, as the CMBA’s relationships with the City and Province grew stronger, the focus moved away from advocacy toward trail-building and trail maintenance, working in collaboration with the land managers.
+As CMBA’s relationships with the City and Province grew stronger, the focus moved away from advocacy toward trail-building and trail maintenance, working in collaboration with the land managers.
 Numerous trails were built or improved in areas across the city.
-The Ridgeback trail in Kananaskis was constructed by the CMBA in 2009-10 and upgraded in 2015.
-In 2016, the CMBA was finally successful in building Calgary’s first public mountain bike skills park in Fish Creek Provincial Park.
-On the heels of the new Alberta Trails Act (2022), a new trail development project was initiated in the Jumpingpound Creek area of Kananaskis and construction began in 2024.
+The Ridgeback trail in Kananaskis was constructed by CMBA in 2009-10 and upgraded in 2015.
+In 2016, CMBA was finally successful in building Calgary’s first public mountain bike skills park in Fish Creek Provincial Park.
+CMBA built three new trails for the Jumped Up Loops project in the Jumpingpound Creek area of Kananaskis in 2024-25.

 Kananaskis – Public Lands